zeek/zeek/frameworks/logging.rst

 Terminology
 ===========

-Bro's logging interface is built around three main abstractions:
+Zeek's logging interface is built around three main abstractions:

     Streams
         A log stream corresponds to a single log.
 It defines the set of